skolakoda/teorija-razvoja-igara/20-vektori/10-vektori.md

 Razlika između vektora i skalara je u smeru.

-For example, suppose your friend is having car trouble, and he calls and asks you to come pick him up because he's only 2 miles away.
+For example, your friend calls and asks you to come pick him up because he's only 2 miles away.
 You say no problem and hop in your car.
 But how will you find him?
-If he had said 2 miles due east on your street, you might have had a better chance of locating him.
-That's the difference between vectors and scalars.
+If he had said 2 miles due east, you could find him.
+To je razlika između vektora i skalara.

-## Coordinate system

-In one dimension there are only two possible directions, positive or negative.
-In 2D, positive or negative isn't enough.

-There are two ways for describing a vector in 2D: polar coordinates and Cartesian coordinates.
-Polar coordinates describe its length and direction, Cartesian coordinates describe its horizontal and vertical displacement.

 ## Normal Vectors